research

 Feeding-structure diversity of Diplogastridae

-Moreover, the novel feeding morphologies that characterize Diplogastridae are being empirically placed into an increasingly rich ecological context (Ledón-Rettig et al., 2018).
+As we examine the patterns and process of polyphenism evolution, we endeavor to anchor our findings in natural history, so we may know their meaning for evolution in the wild.
+To this end, we are empirically placing the novel feeding morphologies that characterize Diplogastridae into an ecological context (Ledón-Rettig et al., 2018).
 In a particularly striking example, polyphenism in one clade of Pristionchus species,

 associated with fig wasps in Afrotropical and Australasian figs, has